Woo In-hee

-Having reached stardom in the 1960s and 1970, Woo, renowned for her beauty, acted in dozens of films.
-She married Yoo Hosun, a famed film director, but she was involved in affairs outside of her marriage.
-In the late 1970s, she became a secret mistress of Kim Jong-il.
+Having reached stardom in the 1960s and 1970s, Woo, renowned for her beauty, acted in dozens of films.
+She married Yoo Ho-sun, a famed film director, but she was involved in affairs outside of her marriage.
+In the late 1970s, she became a secret mistress of Kim Jong Il.
 After Woo began an affair with another man, Kim had her publicly executed in front of 6,000 people.

 Early life

 Woo In-hee was born in Kaesong.
 Though her exact date of birth remains unknown, it is believed to be in the late 1930s or early 1940s.
 She worked during the Korean War.
-Already a dancer, she was later taken to Pyongyang to become an actress.
-She was called the most beautiful woman in North Korea.
+Already a dancer, she was later taken to Pyongyang to become an actress and was dubbed the most beautiful woman in North Korea ever since.

 Career

 After just one year in Pyongyang, Woo In-hee was given the main part in The Tale of Chunhyang, earning her instant stardom.
 She would go on to act in dozens of successful films.
 In The Girl from Diamond Mountain, for instance, Woo acted the role of a woman spanning her whole life from her youth to advanced age.
 Woo earned dozens of awards and had the prestigious title of People's Actress conferred upon her.
-Her feats attracted the personal interest and attention of Kim Jong-il.
+Her feats attracted the personal interest and attention of Kim Jong Il.
 As a gesture of confidence, she was given an extraordinary permission to travel abroad to Czechoslovakia and study acting there.
 Woo's career flourished during the 1960s and 1970s.

 Personal life

-Marriage to Yoo Hosun
+Marriage to Yoo Ho-sun

-Upon returning from Czechoslovakia, Woo In-hee married Yoo Hosun, the most gifted director in the country.
+Upon returning from Czechoslovakia, Woo In-hee married Yoo Ho-sun, one of North Korea's most gifted directors.
 The couple had three sons.
 Woo, however, started affairs with various other men in the 1970s, which ruined her reputation.
-Her first extramarital relationship was with a member of a camera crew.
-Others were also people involved in the film industry.
-By the end of the 1970s, the rumors had spread to the point that her colleagues confronted her directly.
+Her first extramarital relationship was with a member of her camera crew.
+Others were also involved in the film industry.
+By the end of the 1970s, rumors had spread to the point that her colleagues confronted her directly.
 They accused her of adultery during a mutual criticism session, but Woo reacted with defiance, pointing out that her accusers were in fact men who had begun affairs with her and thus adulterers themselves.
 Her career was ruined as she was stripped of her title of People's Actress and instead of acting was made to tend to the boiler of the film studio for a year, a dangerous job with 12-hour shifts.
-In 1979 she was suddenly allowed to return to acting, and was even given some lead roles.
+In 1979, however, she was suddenly allowed to return to acting, and was even given some lead roles.